Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-You could save hundreds a year by shopping around and securing your home.
+You could save hundreds a year by shopping around for cheap home insurance to secure your home.

 Which company has the cheapest home insurance?

-While there’s no universally cheapest home insurer, there are ways that you can reduce the cost of protecting your home.
+While there’s no universally cheap home insurer, there are ways that you can reduce the cost of protecting your home.
 But you shouldn’t underinsure your home just to save on premiums.

 Each insurer weights different risks in different ways, which means there’s no universally cheapest home insurance company.
 While one company may be better for homeowners in low-risk areas or for homes under $500,000, another company may offer more competitive rates for homes in storm-prone areas or with high rebuilding costs.

 The cheapest company will depend on your unique circumstances, so it’s a good idea to get quotes from multiple providers before choosing a policy.

 *The example quotes in the table above were obtained on February 17, 2021 from Surex.